 Vitamin D deficiency has been associated with reduced muscle strength, physical performance, postural stability, and QoL.
 In particular, the growing awareness that fatigue is a major contributor affecting QoL has led to a significant effort to obtain further data on mental and physical tiredness, also with therapeutic implications.
-In some observational studies, the reverse causality is relevant, as low vitamin D status may be considered a marker or a consequence of fatigue, however, the associated with vitamin deficiency and fatigue status [49].
+In some observational studies, the reverse causality is relevant, as low vitamin D status may be considered a marker or a consequence of fatigue, however, the association between vitamin D and fatigue might also reflect the presence of confounding factors associated with vitamin deficiency and fatigue status [49].
 In fact, both are associated with a range of lifestyle-related features, including low educational attainment, smoking, and physical inactivity [50-52].
 In this context, it is worth mentioning that exercise-induced tissue damage and lipid peroxidation have been significantly lowered by vitamin D treatment in severely deficient human subjects [53].
 Finally, the low serum levels of vitamin D have been associated with high fatigue severity in older subjects [54].
 Therefore, based on our findings and considerations from results in the literature, the threshold level of vitamin D deficiency should be reconsidered in older patients.

 Finally, we found some gender-related differences in fatigue scales and vitamin D, both in patients and controls.
 The explanation for these findings is rather complex and probably is associated with the distinctive biochemical and hormonal aspects related to the vitamin D molecular structure and metabolism.
 In particular, the molecular structure of vitamin D is closely allied to that of typical steroid hormones (e.g., estradiol, cortisol, testosterone, and aldosterone).
-Moreover, impaired 25-hydroxylation and 1 α -hydroxylation by liver or renal disease, as well as genetic causes or mutated nonfunctioning VDR, might explain these gender differences.
+Moreover, impaired 25-hydroxylation and $1\alpha$ -hydroxylation by liver or renal disease, as well as genetic causes or mutated nonfunctioning VDR, might explain these gender differences.
 It is worth highlighting that although vitamin D deficiency or insufficiency is highly prevalent its magnitude may largely vary depending on the population studied, geographical areas, and seasonal considerations [55,56].